The Ultimate Fall Salad

 For the Salad

-- 1 bunch lacinato kale, thinly sliced (3 cups)
+- 1 bunch lacinato kale, destemmed and thinly sliced

-- 2 apples, sliced into matchsticks (2 cups)
+- 2 honeycrisp apples, cored and thinly sliced into matchsticks

 - 4 tablespoons apple cider vinegar

-Start by preheating the oven to 400°F and lined a cookie sheet with parchment paper.
+- Preheat the oven to 400°F and line a cookie sheet with parchment paper.

-In a separate small bowl, combine 1 tablespoon olive oil, 1/2 tablespoon maple syrup and 1/4 teaspoon salt.
-Add the pecans to the bowl and stir until evenly coated.
-Spread the pecans onto the cookie sheet and then bake in the oven for about 10 minutes.
-If your oven is on the hotter side, you might want to check them around 7 or 8 minutes to assure that they don’t burn.
+- In a small bowl, combine 1 tablespoon olive oil, 1/2 tablespoon maple syrup and 1/4 teaspoon salt.
+Add the chopped pecans to the bowl and stir until evenly coated.
+Spread pecans onto the cookie sheet and then bake in the oven for about 7-10 minutes.
+If your oven is on the hotter side, you might want to check them around 6-7 minutes to assure that they don’t burn.
+Set aside to cool.

-Add the apples and the pomegranate arils to the large bowl with the shredded kale.
-Once the pecans are done cooking, add them to the bowl along with 1/2 cup shredded parmesan.
+- Add the apples, pomegranate arils and pecans to the large bowl with the shredded kale, brussels and cabbage.
 Stir everything together and serve immediately or cover and refrigerate for up to 4 hours.